Explore health content from A to Z.

-When you exercise, blood flow to your organs and tissues increases.
+When you exercise, your organs and tissues get more oxygen and nutrients from your blood.
 This gives you more energy.
-Exercise also improves muscle tone, which may help make your bones stronger.
+Exercise also makes your muscles stronger, which may help make your bones stronger.
 This is helpful because kidney disease sometimes weakens bones.
-Frequent aerobic exercise (a nonstop activity that makes your heart work harder) can also help reduce high blood pressure.
-Medical research also shows that exercise decreases your risk of developing diabetes and improves its control if you already have diabetes.
+Frequent aerobic exercise (any nonstop activity that makes your heart work harder) can also help lower high blood pressure.
+Medical research also shows that exercise lowers your risk of getting diabetes.
+It can also help you control your diabetes if you already have it.
 The other known benefits of exercise are:

-For best results, exercise at least 5 times a week.
+It's best to exercise at least 5 times a week.
 Make it a goal to work out for 30 minutes each time.
-Although many studies indicate a better result from at least 150 minutes of moderate intensity exercise weekly, exercising for less time will also improve many areas of health.
+Even if you can’t do 30 minutes at a time, exercising for less time will also improve many areas of health.
+For example, you could take 3 brisk walks for 10 minutes, 3 times a day.
 Talk with your health care provider about the safest way to start.